TheMapleseed/VS-Deno/README.md

 ## License

-This extension is licensed under the MIT License.
+This extension is licensed under a GPLv3 License.